Anolla/Learning-Journal04/css.md

 parts of a page, and how to add background images.
   - There are three ways to specify colors in CSS:
+      - RGB values
+      - hex codes
-RGB values, hex codes, and color names.
+      - and color names.

 - controls where
 the different elements are